VACUMM/sonat/doc/source/conv.rst

 The depths may be specified in several ways:

 - A depth axis: there is vertical dimension in addition the horizontal one(s) (:ref:`profiles <appendix.samples.obs.profiles>`).
-  This axis is the same to all locations, and if data are not available at given depth, they must be marked as masked.
+  **This vertical axis is shared** by all locations of single platform, and if data are not available at given depth, they must be marked as masked.
 - A depth variable: data are scattered both horizontally and vertically (like a scanfish or Seasoar).
-- A "depth" file attribute: a scalar value in meters or special string value ``"surf"`` or ``"bottom"``.
+- A :attr:`depth` file attribute: a scalar value in meters or special string value ``"surf"`` or ``"bottom"``.

 A mobility specification (see :ref:`core.sa`) may be included to tell if the XY locations are mobile for adjustment of the network or not.
 It can take several forms: